-To customise the BSP a petalinux_bsp folder can be included in the board directory the contents of which will be added to the provided BSP before the project is created.
+To customise the BSP a petalinux\bsp folder can be included in the board directory the contents of which will be added to the provided BSP before the project is created.
 See the ZCU104 for an example of this in action.
 This is designed to allow for additional drivers, kernel or boot-file patches and device tree configuration that are helpful to support elements of PYNQ to be added to a pre-existing BSP.

-If a suitable PetaLinux BSP is unavailable for the board then this can be left blank and an HDF file provided in the board directory.
-The system.hdf file should be placed in the petalinux_bsp/hardware_project folder and a new generic BSP will be created as part of the build flow.
+If a suitable PetaLinux BSP is unavailable for the board then this can be left blank; in this case, an HDF file needs to be provided in the board directory.
+The system.hdf file should be placed in the petalinux\bsp/hardware\project folder and a new generic BSP will be created as part of the build flow.